ropensci/epair/README.md

 * `perform.call()` will take an endpoint and variables and provided the user with metadata and desired data as a dataframe.
 * `perform.call.raw()` will give the same results as `perform.call()` except for in JSON format.

+### ropenaq

+You may want to check out `ropenaq` instead depending on the goals behind your study. `ropenaq` is an R wrapper for accessing the OpenAQ API - see its website [here](https://docs.ropensci.org/ropenaq/).
+Here are a few differences:

+* `epair` will get data from a single source (EPA AQS API), while `ropenaq` will be more useful if you’re trying to compare data from different sources.

+* If you're interested in data for the US only, `epair` would be an appropriate choice.
+For more locations across the world, `ropenaq` would work better.

+* `epair’s` data source does offer more granularity than OpenAQ for US data.
+The EPA AQS API can give over 500 parameters/pollutants of interest (as opposed to OpenAQ’s 5), county level coverage, and unaggregated raw data.
+By default, OpenAQ will give aggregated data so if you're only interested in aggregations, then OpenAQ is the way to go.

 ### Terms of Service

 Make sure you also see the Usage Tips and Terms of Service associated with using this API at https://aqs.epa.gov/aqsweb/documents/data_api.html.